suzannepk/mpi_parallel/README.md

 4. Follow the instructions in the batch script to run the code with `NP` set to 1, 2, 4, 8, and 16.

-   Once you edit the script and save it, you can submt the job by doing:
+   Once you edit the script and save it, you can submit the job by doing:

    ```
    sbatch submit.sbatch